Cosmospacedog/Programming_Coursework_2023/README.md

 print (player.attack())
 ```

-Then update the model based on the responce, with either a value of 1 for a 'hit' or -1 for a 'miss', using the 'proccessattack' function eg:
+Then update the model based on the response, with either a value of 1 for a 'hit' or -1 for a 'miss', using the 'proccessattack' function eg:
 ```python
 player.proccessattack(y,x,1)
 ```
 where y and x are the coordinates of the attack
 ## Testing
-Tests written using pytest can be found in the 'Tests' folder.If you are using an IDE such as VSC, or pycharm, the IDE will be able to aoutomatically configure to run these tests.
+Tests written using pytest can be found in the 'Tests' folder.If you are using an IDE such as VSC, or pycharm, the IDE will be able to automatically configure to run these tests.

 ## License